Contract Legal Services Include:

 Whether you want to hire an employee or retain the services of a third party, it may be in your best interest to put it in writing.
 It is crucial that you identify the roles and expectations of both parties.
 It is also crucial that you identify whether the person retained is an independent contract or an employee from a state law perspective as well as from an IRS perspective for tax purposes.

 Who qualifies as an independent contractor from a legal perspective is dependent on state specific factors.
 Sometimes the IRS definition is different than the state law definition.
 It is really important to understand that.
 Do not download a form online and assume that your interests are covered.
 They are likely not, as there is no one size fit all template.

 Do you plan to get into business with another person or with another company?
-If so, you have options.
+If so, the Benkabbou Law Firm can provide you with options.
 It’s really important to talk to a business law professional who can help you think of all the risks associated with a joint venture and help you make the best decision from there.

 The manner in which you form this relationship can be tricky, but you can strategize on the best business relationship to undertake.
 You business partner is like a spouse, you can either be in a happy or a miserable marriage.
 Schedule a consult with a Tampa Contract Lawyer here to learn about your options.